Places of worship in Bengaluru: Jainism and Jain derasars

 Jainism, traditionally known as Jainadharma, is an Indian religion and philosophy originating in Ancient India.
 The Jains follow the teachings of the 24 Tirthankaras and Mahavira, accepted as the founder of the faith, was the 24th and lived in the 6th century BCE.
 Jains have significantly influenced the religious, ethical, political and economic spheres in India for over two millennia.
 They are best described by the adage that "Business is in their blood.
 Peace is their badge."

 The combination makes them an extraordinary community in India and so is their case in Bangalore.
-Of the 40 odd Jain temples in Bangalore, Digambara-affiliated ones are fewer than the Svetambara-affiliated ones.
+Of the 40 odd Jain temples in Bangalore, Digambara-affiliated ones are fewer than the Śvetāmbara-affiliated ones.
 Digambara and Svethambara are the two living schools of the Jain community.
-Digambara monks do not wear clothes since they believe that clothes are like other possessions, increasing dependency and desire for material things, and desire for anything ultimately leads to sorrow.
-Svetambara monks and nuns wear white, seamless clothes for practical reasons and believe there is nothing in the Jain Agamas that condemns wearing clothes.
+Digambara monks do not wear clothes since they believe that clothes are like other possessions, increasing dependency and desire for material things, and desire for anything ultimately leads to sorrow. Śvetāmbara monks and nuns wear white, seamless clothes for practical reasons and believe there is nothing in the Jain Agamas that condemns wearing clothes.